 - Sample papers for the C1 tend to be available on DELF sites, but the C2 is a bit harder to come by.
 This site offers some great sample DALF C2 papers, and here’s a downloadable C2 test to try.

 No matter which test you take, the best thing you can do to ensure that you succeed is continue to work on your French.
-Use FluentU resources, keep reading and speaking, and you’ll be showing off your DILF, DELF or DALF diploma in no time.
+Use FluentU resources (more on that below), keep reading and speaking, and you’ll be showing off your DILF, DELF or DALF diploma in no time.

 If you like learning French on your own time and from the comfort of your smart device, then I'd be remiss to not tell you about FluentU.

 FluentU has a wide variety of great content, like interviews, documentary excerpts and web series, as you can see here:

 FluentU brings native French videos with reach.
 With interactive captions, you can tap on any word to see an image, definition and useful examples.